 What are the benefits of meditation and mindfulness?

-You’ve probably cottoned on to the fact that advertisers call on ‘science’ to help sell everything from stain remover and toothpaste through to the latest drugs, diets, and gadgets.
+Advertisers call on ‘science’ to help sell everything from stain remover and toothpaste to the latest drugs, diets

-Many of those marketing meditation and mindfulness have adopted this same tactic; citing research, using imagery and diagrams of the brain before-and-after meditation, and rattling off the names of various neuroscientists and their discoveries.
+They cite research, present diagrams of the brain before-and-after meditation, and rattle off the names of various neuroscientists and their discoveries.